McFateM/alma-update-CSV-with-MMS_ID/README.md

 1. Make your changes to `app.py`
 2. Test thoroughly with sample CSV files
+3. Check logs for any warnings or errors
-3. Submit a pull request with a clear description of changes
+4. Submit a pull request with a clear description of changes

 ## License